cloudfoundry-samples/cf-ex-phpmyadmin/README.md

   cd cf-ex-phpmyadmin
   ```

 1. If you don't have one already, create a MySQL service.
-With Pivotal Web Services, the following command will create a free MySQL database through ClearDb.
+With Pivotal Web Services, the following command will create a free MySQL database through [ClearDb].

   ```bash
   cf create-service cleardb spark my-test-mysql-db